I'm Thinking Of Selling Up: How Do I Value My Business?

 Valuers, who are usually specialised accountants, use earnings-based, market-based and asset-based approaches to create a valuation.
 That figure will be influenced by intangible or external factors such as the quality of the company’s leadership, its finances, how it compares with rivals and the overall health of the sector.

 Earnings-based valuations are the norm for privately owned companies as buyers will be interested above all in profitability.
-Please see companion article [please insert link when it is live] to find out more about market-based and asset-based approaches.
+Please see companion article Valuing a Business: Market and Asset-Based Approaches, to find out more about market-based and asset-based approaches.

 Earnings-based valuations